-How To Foster
+How to Foster

 What Is Foster Care?

 Being a foster home means sharing your home with a rescued dog; providing food, shelter, toys, walks, and lots of attention, as if the dog were your own, until a permanent home for the dog is

 We count on our foster homes to observe behaviors in a variety of situations.
 We ask that foster families work to house-train and leash-train the dog.

 In addition, foster families may be asked to bring the dog to adoption events so as to help him/her find their forever home.
-We also need to

 Who Can Foster?